-- Education: A high school diploma or its equivalent is typically necessary, although some working in these positions have college and advanced degrees.
-About 11% have post-secondary school certificates.
+- Education: A high school diploma or its equivalent is typically necessary, although some working in these positions have undergraduate and advanced degrees.
+About 11 percent have postsecondary certificates.

 - Training: Some work experience in a similar field can be very helpful.
-On-the-job training usually involves working under a more experienced clerk for three to 12 months.
+On-the-job training usually involves working under a more experienced clerk for several months to a year.

 File Clerk Skills & Competencies

 Working as a file clerk requires strong organization and communication skills.
 Attention to detail is also important.
-File clerks can be required to perform occasional heavy lifting of file boxes and documents.
-Other traits and abilities can be vital as well:
+File clerks may also be required to perform occasional heavy lifting of file boxes and documents.
+Other traits and abilities are vital as well:

-- Reading comprehension: A good bit of this position involves deriving a document's nature from its contents to place it in a location where it's logical that others will look for it.
+- Reading comprehension: A major part of this position involves deriving a document's nature from its contents and placing it in a logical location where others expect to find it.

-- Listening skills: This is important to understanding coworkers' needs and to implementing their suggestions.
+- Listening skills: Listening is important to understanding coworkers' needs and implementing their suggestions.

-- Critical-thinking skills: Logic and decision-making skills can be key to expeditiously sorting through various documents and determining what to do with them.
+- Critical-thinking skills: Logic and decision-making skills are key to expeditiously sorting various documents and determining what to do with them.

 File clerks don't have a particularly bright career outlook.
-This profession is expected to decline by about 2% from 2016 through 2026.
+This profession is expected to decline by about 2 percent from 2016 through 2026.
 Technological data storage is growing in capability and use, effectively making human file clerks obsolete.

-These jobs typically move in tandem with regular office hours.
+File clerk jobs typically move in tandem with regular office hours.
 When an office is open to clients and other personnel are present, a file clerk is expected to be available.
-Additionally, the amount of documentation produced can be significant depending on the size and nature of the firm or business.
-File clerks might have to work full-time to keep up with the flow, but this isn't to say that part-time jobs aren't available.
+Additionally, the volume of documents produced may be significant, depending on the size and nature of the firm or business.
+A file clerk might have to work full-time to keep up with the flow, but this isn't to say that job-share opportunities or part-time positions aren't available.
 Overtime is not normally required.

 Comparing Similar Jobs